edumeet/edumeet-client/README.md

 ![](img/edumeet-client.drawio.png)

 ## Usage
-This service is the frontend of an edumeet installation and consist of static content.
-It's a React app but we do not use `yarn run serve` to deploy it.
-We are not doing SSL configuration here.
-In the Dockerfile we expose the service on port 80 using Nginx image.
-We expect a reverse proxy to sit in front and do SSL termination.
+This is the client service for the Edumeet project.

 ### Running the service in development

 This will start the service using https with a self-signed certificate.
-It's exposed on port `443`.
+It's exposed on port `4443`.
+Https is needed for things such as `navigator.mediaService.getUserMedia()`.

 ```bash
 $ yarn install